 Where to stay in Bairro Alto?

-Friendly Hills Bairro Alto – a perfect localization and amazing service.
+- Friendly Hills Bairro Alto: Modern, minimalist interiors, perfect location and amazing service.
 What not to like?